janekx21/bachelor-thesis/chapters/ba.typ

 behavior under various inputs and conditions.
 While testing can reveal many errors, it cannot guarantee the absence of all defects or ensure the overall correctness of the program.
 As noted by Beyer and Lemberger in "Software
-Verification: Testing vs. Model Checking"#todo[hier muss ref hin] , formal verification should complement testing to provide a more robust assurance of program correctness.
+Verification: Testing vs. Model Checking"@beyerSoftwareVerificationTesting2017, formal verification should complement testing to provide a more robust assurance of program correctness.
 Formal verification requires a specification of the desired behavior, which the verification tool then uses to check if the program meets these requirements.
 If a property is violated, the verification tool may produce a warning, detailing the cause.
 This allows developers to trace the problem, correct the issue, and re-verify the program.
 This process is deeply embedded into the field of computer science.

 *The problem* that is thesis will address is the current lack of text tooling for the OWL community.
-A first step towards a solution to this problem is a new text tool for the human-readable variant "OWL 2 Mancherster Syntax"@OWLWebOntologya of the OWL language family.
+A first step towards a solution to this problem is a new text tool for the human-readable variant "OWL 2 Manchester Syntax"@OWLWebOntologya of the OWL language family.

-*The goal* of this thesis is to make the OWL Manchester Syntax in text form more accessible to developers by integrating it into their workflows via an Integrated Development Environment (IDE) plugin.
+*The goal* of this thesis is to make the OWL Manchester syntax in text form more accessible to developers by integrating it into their workflows via an Integrated Development Environment (IDE) plugin.
 By implementing the functionality as a Language Server Protocol (LSP) server named "owl-ms-languge-server"